A high credit card limit can seem like a good rainy day convenience, but what effect will it have on your credit score?

 What is a credit score?

 Your credit score is a number representing your risk as a borrower.
 It's calculated by a credit reporting bureau using the information on your credit file.
-For example, your Equifax Score, from credit reporting bureau Equifax, will be a number between zero and 1200.
+For example, your Experian score (which you can check for free through finder) will be a number between 0 and 1,000 while your Equifax Score will be a number between 0 and 1200.

 What credit limit information is included in my credit file?